nwg-piotr/nwg-launchers/README.md

 ## This project is community-driven

 As it seems I'm not going to live long enough to learn C++ properly, I decided to develop my launchers from scratch in Go.
 You'll find them in the
 [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.
 They only support sway, and partially other wlroots-based compositors.
-The nwg-launchers code is a community-driven project from now on, if it comes to further development.
-I'll only support bug fixes, if any.
+Nwg-launchers is a community-driven project from now on.
+The main developer is [Siborgium](https://github.com/Siborgium).
 ## Description

 It's damned difficult to make all the stuff behave properly on all window managers.
 My priorities are: